Yodo1Games/Suit-Document/markdowns/integration-android.md

 ### 5. Query products information

-You can listen for products information in method `queryProductInfo ` of listener `Yodo1PurchaseListener`.In order to update the latest product information such as ProductName price description and so on by channel config of yodo1_payinfo.xml.
+The products information can be retrieved using the method `queryProductInfo ` of listener `Yodo1PurchaseListener`.In order to update the latest product information such as ProductName, price description etc by channel config of yodo1_payinfo.xml.

 ```java
 /**